Ayurvedic Nutrition

 Best for: Daily use, seasonal transitions, stressful periods, cold and flu season

-5. Golden Milk (Turmeric Tea) — All Doshas (Adjust Preparation)
+5. Golden Milk (Turmeric Tea).
+All Doshas (Adjust Preparation)

-The famous turmeric-based drink that has gained worldwide popularity.
+The famous turmeric-based drink that's gone global.

-Recipe: Warm 1 cup of milk (dairy or plant-based) with 1/2 teaspoon turmeric, a pinch of black pepper (enhances absorption), 1/4 teaspoon cinnamon, and a drizzle of honey or maple syrup.
+Recipe: Warm 1 cup of milk (dairy or plant-based) with 1/2 teaspoon turmeric, a pinch of black pepper (helps absorption), 1/4 teaspoon cinnamon, and a drizzle of honey or maple syrup.
 Add 1/2 teaspoon ghee for extra nourishment.

 Best for: Evening, autumn and winter, recovery periods, Vata balancing